 The UNC Office of Undergraduate Admissions also refers to our process particularly strong Early Action applicants through our Admissions Referral Program (ARP).
-Like out-of-state nominees, ARP semifinalists are interviewed by phone or Skype.
+Like out-of-state nominees, ARP semifinalists take part in a video interviews.

 From semifinal interviews, about 130 finalists are identified and invited to campus for Final Selection Weekend: the point where all five selection pathways converge.
-Over an extended weekend visit, finalists explore Carolina, meet their scholar and candidate peers, and complete two panel interviews with small groups of our Central Selection Committee.
+Over an extended weekend visit, finalists explore Carolina, meet their scholar and candidate peers, and complete interviews with small groups of our Central Selection Committee.

 Morehead-Cain interviews—at the semifinal and final selection stages—are designed to be warm and inviting, to set the candidates at ease so that they might showcase themselves with confidence.
 Interviews are weighed and discussed at length, after which interviewer groups make final recommendations to Morehead-Cain trustees and selection staff.

 Ultimately, scholarship offers are made to slightly more than half of our finalist group, depending on the target class size.